 Nimai Delgado is from Argentine parents but raised in Mississippi in a primarily Hindu enclave, and he was raised vegetarian from birth (he became vegan later).
 He inspires because there are many in the bodybuilding and fitness community who scoff that good muscle cannot be gained without the whole “chicken and rice” diet, and this isn’t so.
 Nimai has said in interviews that when we consume meat, we are consuming the spirit of the animal who is terrified and stressed at the time of slaughter, and when we are meat-free, we are actually free of consuming this, too.
 His posts and guidance show that a guy can have a bodybuilder’s physique without meat, and I have benefited myself as a vegetarian/pescatarian who follows his workout routines and his bulking and cutting diet plans (albeit imperfectly, I need to follow them more closely to get his kind of results!).
 What inspires me about Nimai especially is that with determination, education/skill/know-how, patience, and dedication, that which “can’t be done” can actually be done.
 This is true not only for him as a vegan bodybuilder, but that spirit can be applied to so many other things.
 From a therapy point of view, we can overcome past hardships.
 We can endure tough times that try our patience and our faith in humanity.
 We get to start each day fresh with the resolve that we will work toward our goals even when others might not be encouraging; haters gonna hate but we just keep doing what we do.

 I get inspiration from many different figures whom I feel energize my goals and fuel my daily life, including great leaders of the past like FDR, Martin Luther King, John F. Kennedy, or scientists like Jonas Salk (discoverer of the polio vaccine), or Alan Turing (the gay computer genius who helped win World War II), or even kind-hearted entertainers like gay-icon divas such as Stevie Nicks (who helps a lot of veterans), Dolly Parton (who leads charity work in literacy and books), and Cher (who helps children with cleft palate and other facial deformities).
-But on a more direct level, guys like Josh, Eric, and Nimai inspire my daily life balancing my work and professional identity with my personal identity, trying to take care of myself as a middle-aged person who has lived with HIV for over 26 years.
+But on a more direct level, guys like Eric, Chad, TJ, and Nimai (who are all straight, by the way, but all gay-affirmative) inspire my daily life balancing my work and professional identity with my personal identity, trying to take care of myself as a middle-aged person who has lived with HIV for over 31 years (in 2021).
 I think my involvement in many fitness activities has helped me with that.

 We have to keep a reasonable, wise mind about fitness.
 Fads, extremes, and abuses are obviously too much, and everyone has to decide for themselves what they are willing to do and what they can afford to do in terms of time, money, and effort.
 In order to avoid negative social pitfalls like Body Fascism or Adonis Complex, we have to keep our minds sharp with critical thinking and approach our own self-care plan with critical thinking and, I believe, lots of consultation from fitness professionals, physicians, perhaps chiropractors or physical therapists, nutrition experts, and other professionals (therapists!) who support our overall physical and mental health and well-being, for the long term.
 (For another article on fitness motivation, “Moved to Move”, see here).